In this Article:

 The thing is though… the G3 and G3c are just outstanding guns.
 I was as shocked as anyone, but Taurus has really knocked it out of the park with these guns.

-Since the G2 Taurus has made substantial changes to the design that took it from a good carry gun and turned it into a great carry gun.
+Since the G2, Taurus has implemented significant design changes that have elevated it from a good carry gun to a great one.

 It is awesome to see Taurus step their game up and design such a solid shooter for such a great price.